 “Um, wow John!”
 The head copyeditor laughs and throws a wad of paper at him.
 “Just siddown and suffer with the rest of us.”
 John walks to the door and stands there, waiting for dismissal.

 “We do that all the time.
 All the time.
-We can do better,” the EIC insists.
+We can do better than using an important topic just to be filler content” the EIC insists.

-“And you’re one of the science people?” the sports reporter says after tossing the stress ball.
-He gets up, tucks away his laptop and moves toward the door by John.
+“And you’re one of the science people?” the sports reporter says.
+He gets up, tucks away his laptop and moves toward the door with John.

 When it comes to your own manuscripts, improving readability further aids in the discoverability and broad understanding of your research publication.